 Ends insurance practices that discriminate because of gender

-- Insurance companies can no longer drop your health coverage if you become sick.
-Your health insurance coverage is guaranteed so long as you pay your premiums.
+- Insurance companies can no longer drop your health coverage just because you get sick.

 - Beginning in 2014, the law ends the common practice of “gender rating.”
-In other words, an insurer will no longer be able to charge women more than they do men for the same type of coverage.
-This provision applies to people with individual coverage and to small businesses that have up to 100 employees.
+In other words, an insurer will no longer be able to charge women more than men for the same coverage.

-- Insurance companies will no longer be able to deny coverage because of a preexisting condition such as breast or cervical cancer, pregnancy or cesarean section.
+- Insurance companies will no longer be able to deny you coverage just because of a preexisting condition, such as breast or cervical cancer, pregnancy, or cesarean section.

-Ensures that women receive the benefits they need to stay healthy
+Ensures women receive the benefits they need to stay healthy

-- You no longer have to pay some of the out-of-pocket costs for preventive care.
-This includes services such as immunizations, mammograms and other screenings for certain cancers and diabetes.
+- You no longer have to pay out-of-pocket costs for some preventive care services.
+This includes services such as immunizations, mammograms, and other screenings for certain cancers and diabetes.

-- Health plans can no longer require that women obtain a preauthorization or referral for OB-GYN care.
+- Health plans can no longer require preauthorization or referral for OB-GYN care.

-Improves access to providers who specialize in women’s health
+Improves access to providers that specialize in women’s health

-- The law provides better access to doctors and nurse practitioners who provide primary care services.
-This will help improve care for women who have chronic health conditions and who often require ongoing health care.
-These provisions started in 2011; they will be phased in over time.
+- The law works to provide better access to doctors and nurse practitioners who provide primary care services.
+This will help improve care for women with chronic health conditions who often require ongoing health care.

 Expands insurance coverage for children and young adults